The deadline for candidacy in the 2019 Weavers Way Board Elections has passed. Voting will start in April, so check back soon for updates!

 - How will your experience, skills or unique perspectives strengthen the Co-op Board?

 - What do you perceive to be the long- and short-term challenges facing Weavers Way and how would you address them?

-- What volunteer experiences have you had with other cooperatives or organizations?
+- What volunteer or professional experiences have you had with other cooperatives or organizations?

 - How can Board members better represent the opinions of the membership?

 Both the photo and the responses will be published in the Weavers Way Shuttle and on the Weavers Way website.

 The signed agreement and conflict-of-interest disclosure (see link to the PDF below) is also due Feb.
 28. Voting (now mostly done online) begins in early April and ends at the Spring General Membership Meeting.
 At that time, votes are counted and winners announced.

 - Must be a Weavers Way member in good standing.